bradsimpson213/patchstagram-production/README.md

 ### TODO
 - finish post CRUD (only update left)
-- AWS for profile images too (on sign up form)
 - comments CRUD  (use modal for CU)
 - images table
-- more seed data (fun)
+- more seed data (fun)(azriel, garfield, nermal)(random john wick poster)
 - follower/following
-- User info/admin page
+- User info/settings page
+- add theme boolean to user
-- how to handle seed images in AWS (add a boolean)
+- how to handle seed images in AWS (add a boolean or lookup url in set)
 - neat image carousel on posts (that can auto cycle)
-- add theme boolean to user to store theme
+- DnD for image order for posts
 - public feed private/public post
 - sticky footer to bottom, add to all pages
 - memoize feed for preformance
-- why are edit and delete icons different sizes (prolly cause delete is nested 1 level deeper)
+- default user profile patch with random color background?